U1320100568/note/_worknote.md

      create js file and use `getNewOutlet` configure state & actions， import this file into root file(AppRoot)
   2. 包成 function component
      use `useOutlet` configure state & actions ，actions先用 useRef 存成 object，import and wrap AppRoot.
+- gatsby-plugin
+  1. onCreateNode wrap fields into node
+  2. gatsby-node graphql fields on createPage get $slug or other field put into pageContext
+  3. graphql in component > export pageQuery > $slug  get static contnet

 ### 2021 06 25